Sylvester and Beany

 A lone shopping cart approached across the playground.
 Sylvester just stood looking at those empty steps.
 “Where were you, man?”

 Beany broke up in giggles.
 He was tickled.
 It was over; whatever bond there had been between them was canceled.
 Beany danced away, laughing at a joke no one else had heard.

 Sylvester turned to us.
 “My double down.
 They got that too.”
 A prized goose-down coat, scavenged, set by against the winter to come, was gone with Sylvester’s carts.
 It would be a thin winter, a winter out-of-doors.
 We took up a collection.
 Three dollars, enough for two pints of fortified wine―Night Train, Mad Dog, Jive 7.

 Triple-parked on 42nd Street in front of Grand Central Eddie said, “He was getting his act together, now he’ll have to go to a shelter, get beaten up and robbed.
 The streets are healthier than the shelters.
 If you live.”

 We had our collars up against a stiff crosstown wind.
 I thought about getting the plastic banking up against the house in Maine.
 We shook hands.
 Eddie peeled away west under the Park Avenue overpass and I caught the New Haven for Bridgeport.

 Sylvester and Beany was written for the 2008 short story collection Lost in Willipaq.
-The events occurred in 1993 and are mostly true; the story describes my farewell visit to Brooklyn and New York City—different places with a bridge stuck in between as long-timers will agree.
+The events occurred in 1993 and are mostly true; the story describes my farewell visit to Brooklyn and New York City, different places with a bridge stuck in between as old-timers will agree.